-Armed with recommendations of what to see from folks in the lab there, we first visited the most famous site in town – a fountain with a girl and a goose statue called the Gänseliesel.
+Armed with recommendations of what to see from folks in the Max Planck lab in Gottingen, we first visited the most famous site in town: the Gaenseliesl.

 Arguably, this honor likely goes to Resusci Anne, the famous CPR doll, but the fountain is a charming tradition for locals that continues to draw in tourists.

-We were a bit disappointed it was so small, that folks were crowded all over the tiny perimeter eating lunch, and that the light was terrible for photos, so we continued on to the tourist office in the medieval town hall in the same central plaza.
+Honestly, we were a bit disappointed to find the fountain quite small, that folks were crowded all over the tiny perimeter eating lunch, and that the light was terrible for photos.
+Still, it’s right in the center of Old Town, and you’ll likely see it just by chance if nothing else.

 Now there we were in for a surprise!

-The interior of the old town hall, or Rathaus in German, is really stunning.
+The interior of the Altes Rathaus is really stunning.
 Every wall and the entire ceiling is covered with intricate paintings.
 Low light from a handful of medieval chandeliers mimics the warm natural light of candles.
 Shaped like royal crowns, the chandeliers are studded with brightly colored red, green, blue, and yellow glass or gemstones.

 The Rathaus houses several different administrative offices, including the tourist office, so we popped into the little side room and chatted with a ridiculously nice lady there.

 Armed with a map and a list of her recommendations, we reentered the main hall in the midst of a wedding celebration.